Quick Tip: For the best life insurance rates for smokeless tobacco users, fill out the form on the left!

 First and foremost, ALWAYS BE HONEST on a life insurance application, PERIOD!!

 You may need to undergo a medical exam to qualify when you look into purchasing life insurance.
-As part of that examination, you might be subject to a life insurance cigarette evaluation to find out whether you are a smoker.
-Smoking is a significant consideration for insurance companies in regards to distributing life insurance coverage's.
-It also increases rates 2-3 times.
+As part of that examination, you might be subject to the life insurance company testing you for nicotine.

 Again, there are many ways that life insurance carriers will detect nicotine and cotinine.
 Here are the types of nicotine tests: